December 13, 2019 | By Fastwell Team | Fasting

-It seems almost everyone has a friend who regularly skips breakfast, eats one meal a day or even goes several days without food.
-What happens in the body when we fast, and what “breaks” our fast?
+These days there is a lot of buzz about fasting.
+Almost everyone has a friend who regularly skips breakfast, eats one meal a day or will even go for days without food.
+But, what exactly happens in the body when you fast?
+And, what “breaks” your fast?

-We talked to top researchers and practitioners and poured over publications to understand the physiology of fasting.
-We learned that the “fasting state” is actually a set of biological mechanisms activated when we stay below intake thresholds for macronutrients and calories.
-When we “break” our fast, we add back in normal intake thresholds.
-The longer we fast the more carefully we need to break our fast when we start eating again.
+We talked with top experts (both researchers and practitioners) and poured over dozens of publications to understand the physiology of fasting.
+To put it simply, we learned that the “fasted state” is really a set of biological mechanisms that are activated when you stay below thresholds for intake of macronutrients and calories.

 With this understanding of what fasting is and how it impacts the body, Fastwell has designed its products to have the right thresholds of calories, macronutrients and micronutrients to help you optimize your experience and outcomes with fasting.
 Our products help you fast safely.

 Without further ado, here are the details about these biological mechanisms and the thresholds that govern them.

 The first thing to happen during fasting is the body switches from burning glucose to burning fat.
 This happens after a period of about 12-24 hours of carbohydrate restriction (<20 g), which causes blood insulin to drop and ketone bodies to rise.
 A ketone level of 0.6 to 3.0 mmol/l is considered “nutritional ketosis”.
 To accurately test your ketone levels, you can use a blood ketone monitor.

 Autophagy is a process by which our bodies eliminate damaged cellular components.
 It’s hypothesized that autophagy is activated after 24 hours of consuming less than ~700 calories and less than 30 g of protein (or 35 g of plant-based protein).